-Select an angel food cake mix that says, “just add water,” but don’t add any water!
+Select an angel food cake mix that says, “Just add water,” but don’t add any water!
 Carefully empty the dry cake mix into a fairly large bowl.
-This will help contain the dry mix from flying all over the counter!
+This will help keep the dry mix from flying all over the counter!

 Now gently fold the beautiful happy yellow pie filling into the dry cake mix just until it has all been absorbed.
 Don’t overmix.
 The batter will get all excited and expand into a lovely fluffy batter.